Kim Kardashian Jealous Of Khloe’s Body? Plans To Outshine Her Amid Hair Debut

 North and Saint West’s mother wore a corset top and high-waisted jeans.

-On the other side of town, Kim Kardashian’s brother’s on-again-of-again girlfriend Blac Chyna, who is also the mother of Kim’s niece, changed her hair to look like Kim’s old hair.
+On the other side of town, Kim Kardashian’s brother’s on-again-of-again girlfriend, Blac Chyna, who is also the mother of Kim’s niece, changed her hair to look like Kim’s old hair.

 Blac Chyna uploaded a few photos to her Instagram wearing her hair in stick straight, long extensions, which some have been calling the “Cher” trend.